 Or, you can put the ingredients in a mixing bowl and use a hand-whisk or hand-held blender to mix and blend them into a smooth mixture.

-And then boil the coconut milk together with a pinch of salt, and the remaining pandan leaf in another saucepan.
+Then boil the coconut milk together with a pinch of salt.
+And the remaining pandan leaf in another saucepan.
 Boil at low heat and simmer gently until the coconut milk looks shiny.
 Take care and keep stirring every so often to make sure the milk doesn’t curdle.

 How to enjoy Indonesian pancakes